yuz1988/stream-bfly-counting/README.md

 Use cmake to generate the exe file.
 The exe file is named __"stream_bfly"__.

-You can run 5 different options.
+You can run 5 different algorithms.

 ### Exact Algorithm (Incrementally updating the number of butterflies)
 ./stream_bfly exact